Huotes/CommitMaker/README.md

 Java programmers are some of the most materialistic people I know, very object-oriented

 Chuck Norris smells what the Rock is cooking... because the Rock is Chuck Norris' personal chef.

+Police label anyone attacking Chuck Norris as a Code 45-11....
+A suicide.